bbc/hive-ci/_documentation/04-setting-up-an-ios-hive.md

 ---
 layout: documentation
-title: Running an iOS Hive
+title: Setting up an iOS Hive
 permalink: documentation/ios-hive.html
 ---

-# Running an iOS Hive
+# Setting up an iOS Hive

 {: .lead}
 Setting up an iOS hive can be more involved than setting up an Android Hive and